arnauKL/south.nvim/README.md

 }
 ```

-### Configuration
+## Configuration

-Right now, there are only a few configuration settings.
-By default, they are
-all set to be as close to the original emacs theme:
+Default options are configured to stay as close as possible to the original Emacs theme:

 ```lua
 require('south').setup({